-harpsichord, traverso flute.
+harpsichordist and flautist (traverso flute).
 Doctor of Musical Arts in Performance.
-She has graduated from the Academy of Music in Krakow (Bogumiła Gizbert-Studnicka’s harpsichord class) and from Hochschule für Musik in Freiburg (Robert Hill’s harpsichord and pianoforte class), where she recieved honours degrees.
-She has also graduated from postgraduate studies at Hochschule für Musik und Theater in Munich (Christine Schornsheim’s harpsichord class), where she received a concert diploma.
-She has also studied the baroque traverso flute under Karl Kaiser and Michael Schmidt-Casdorff.
+She has graduated with honors from the Academy of Music in Kraków (Bogumiła Gizbert-Studnicka’s harpsichord class) and from Hochschule für Musik in Freiburg (Robert Hill’s harpsichord and pianoforte class).
+She has also completed postgraduate studies at Hochschule für Musik und Theater in Munich (Christine Schornsheim’s harpsichord class), where she received a concert diploma.
+She has studied the baroque traverso flute under Karl Kaiser and Michael Schmidt-Casdorff.
 She has perfected her skills at numerous harpsichord and flute master courses run by the following professors: H. Dreyfus, K. Gilbert, C. Tilney, B. van Asperen, R. Kohnen, J. Christensen, I. Wjuniski, W. Kłosiewicz, B. Kuijken, J. Ogg, R. Brown.

-In 2001 she won The Educational Award of the City of Kraków and a distinction at the Harpsichord Competition of German Colleges in Saarbrücken in 2003.
-She won several awards in recognition of her artistic achievements: The Creativity Grant of the City of Kraków in 2004, „Sapere Auso” of Lesser Poland’s Grant Foundation in 2005, the Grant of the Polish Ministry of Culture and National Heritage „Young Poland” in 2007 and the Grant of DAAD Deutscher Akademischer Austausch Dienst in 2008.
+In 2001 she won The Educational Award of the City of Kraków and in 2003 an honorable mention at the Harpsichord Competition of German Colleges in Saarbrücken.
+She was awarded several awards and grants in recognition of her artistic achievements: The Creativity Grant of the City of Kraków in 2004, „Sapere Auso” of Lesser Poland’s Grant Foundation in 2005, the Grant of the Polish Ministry of Culture and National Heritage „Young Poland” in 2007 and the Grant of DAAD Deutscher Akademischer Austausch Dienst in 2008.

 Christlieb Siegmund Binder: Sei Suonate per il Cembalo, op.
 1, Paulina Tkaczyk - harpsichord (DUX 1153/1154) (2014)